tomaskraus/clogtest/README.md

 console.log(1 + 1);
 //=> 2

-console.log(1 + 1 === 2);
+// can handle true, false, null & undefined console.log(1 + 1 === 2);
 //=> true

+// enclose the pattern in double quotes to match leading and/or trailing spaces console.log(" hello ");
+//=> " hello "

+// Assertion body cannot be empty.
+// Use the "" pattern to match the empty output console.log("  ".trim());
+//=> ""

+// escape the first double quote to cancel the special meaning of outermost double quotes console.log('"TADAA!"');
+//=> \"TADAA!"
+console.log('""');
+//=> \""

 // Here, we only write the beginning of what we expect to be the output console.log("abcd".split(""));